Fleckism/SecurityPlus/My linked notes/assessment.md

 - [[risk]]

-The main types of security [[assessment]]  are usually classed as
+# The main types
+security [[assessment]]  are usually classed as
 - **vulnerability assessment,
 - **threat hunting**, and
 - **penetration testing**.

--  use **behavioral-based techniques** to identify infections.
+- **behavioral-based techniques** are used to identify infections.
 This means close analysis of the processes running in system memory on a host
 	- A **baseline** is needed. aka "normal"

 # vulnerability assessment
 Is an evaluation of a **system's security** and ability to meet **compliance requirements** based on the configuration state of the system.

-- Include manual inspections but more often automated vulnerability scanner of [[security control]] Essentially, the vulnerability assessment determines if the current configuration matches the ideal configuration (the baseline).
-Vulnerability assessments might involve manual inspection of security controls, but are more often accomplished through automated vulnerability scanners. vulnerabilities, threats, and risk:
+- Include manual inspections but more often automated vulnerability scanner of [[security control]]

-The process of identifying, estimating, and prioritizing risks to organizational operations (including mission, functions, image, reputation), organizational assets, individuals, other organizations, and the Nation, resulting from the operation of an information system.
-Part of risk management, incorporates threat and vulnerability analyses, and considers mitigations provided by security controls planned or in place.
-Synonymous with risk analysis
+- determines if the current configuration matches the ideal configuration (the baseline).

 Taken From
 ([nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-30r1.pdf](https://wmx-api-production.s3.amazonaws.com/courses/5731/supplementary/nistspecialpublication800-30r1.pdf)).